I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Season: Long dry season

-The much anticipated month of June signals the end of the long rains and the beginning of the long dry season, during which the parks, beaches and the famous mountain start to get busy once again.
+The much-anticipated month of June signals the end of the long rains and the beginning of the long dry season, during which the parks, beaches and the famous mountain start to get busy once again.

-- Weather is great and more stable
+- Weather is more stable and generally very good

 - Wildlife is spectacular almost everywhere